Newman College, Melbourne: Allan & Maria Myers Academic Centre

 The Allan & Maria Myers Academic Centre is a library shared by St Mary's College and Newman College.
 It is open to students 24 hours a day.
 It offers a program of public events and hosts several special collections that are available to researchers.

 The centre houses the Newman College Irish collection (O'Donnell Collection), which was formed in 1924 with a bequest to the college.
 It originally consisted of around 700 books and 300 pamphlets, many in the Irish language, which were the personal library of Nicholas O’Donnell, a Melbourne Irish language scholar of the early 20th century.
 Around half the collection consists of historical works.
 The rest deals with language, literature, biography, religion, politics, description and travel, with some works on music and a few on education.

 Every year an O'Donnell Fellowship is bestowed on a visiting scholar so that the holder may do research in the O'Donnell Collection.

 Administration

 At its opening in 1918 the administration of the college was entrusted to the Society of Jesus (Jesuits) who continue its administration to the present day.

 The college council, chaired by the Archbishop of Melbourne, oversees the governance of the college.
-Members include the Rector, the other three diocesan bishops of Victoria (of the Sandhurst, Ballarat and Sale dioceses), college alumni and members of the university.
-Members are appointed by the archbishop.
-Each year the rector selects two students to be members as student representatives.
+Members include the Rector, the other three diocesan bishops of Victoria (Sandhurst, Ballarat and Sale dioceses), college alumni and members of the university.
+Members are appointed by the Archbishop.
+Each year the Provost selects two students to be members as student representatives.
 The presidents of the Students' Club and SCR are observers who reports to the council on the life of the college.

-The college council has instituted the positions of Provost, Deputy Provost, Dean of Studies, and Dean of Students to oversee the everyday administration of the college.
-The Rector remains the official head of the college.
+The college council has instituted the positions of provost, deputy provost, dean of studies and dean of students to oversee the everyday administration of the college.
+The Provost is the official head of the college.
 These positions are currently held by: